 - The guest operating system should be Windows Server 2008 or newer, or Windows 7 or newer.

 - When you activate your concurrent license on the license server, the activation is "locked", meaning that the activation is tied to the hardware of both the virtual server and the physical server.
 If you move this VM from one physical host server to a different physical host server, it is likely that the license activation will no longer be valid.
-To avoid this, use the License Administrator to deactivate the activation before moving your license server VM to a different physical server.
-Then you can activate your concurrent license on the new physical server.
+To avoid this, use the License Administrator to deactivate the license before moving your license server VM to a different physical server.
+Then you can activate the license on the VM on the new physical server.

 - If you are using a more complex VM environment that includes clustering or load sharing, like an VMware ESX Server group, we recommend that you contact Golden Software Support.
 We can create a custom license that uses different hardware locking criteria so that the license will still be valid after an automatic move of your license server VM to a different physical server.